 - 10/18/16 and 10/19/16: IAB Fall meeting: Notification of awards

 Application Process: Email the completed proposal application in a single PDF file to Dave Marsh: email@example.com.

 Current IAB members and contact information:

-Bob Heideman, Senior Vice President of Engineering and Technology, RHeideman@aosmith.com
+Bob Heideman, Senior Vice President and CTO, A. O. Smith, RHeideman@aosmith.com (Past Chair)

 Fred Begale, Vice President of Engineering, Badger Meter, email@example.com